 Fellows in Mathematics

-Camille Bonvin is a Research Fellow.
+Camille Bonvin is a Junior Research Fellow.
 She works at the Institute of Astronomy and is interested in cosmology, particularly dark energy and modified gravity, weak gravitational lensing, and primordial magnetic fields.

 Keith Carne is a member of The Department of Pure Mathematics and Mathematical Statistics (DPMMS).
 His research interests include geometric complex analysis and the statistical theory of shape.

-Anne Davis (Director of Studies, Part II) is a Professor of Theoretical Physics.
+Anne Davis (Director of Studies, Part IB) is a Professor of Theoretical Physics.
 She is part of the High Energy Research Group in the Department of Applied Mathematics and Theoretical Physics (DAMTP).
 Her current research is on particle cosmology.

 Felix Fischer is a member of the Statistical Laboratory.
 He is interested in game theory, social choice theory, and mechanism design, including their computational aspects and application to computational systems.